Overview of School Improvement Approach

-In line with National Policy and the Vision of the Cheshire Academies Trust this strategy identifies how it will work with individual academies and the collective group of academies within the Trust to ensure that every academy in the Trust provides a good quality of education for its pupils and community.
+In line with national policy and the vision of the Cheshire Academies Trust this strategy identifies how it will work with individual academies and the collective group of academies that the Trust provides a good quality of education for its pupils and the communities they serve.

 At the heart of our academy improvement strategy is a commitment to facilitate partnership working between all Trust academies, encouraging each to become self-evaluating and outward looking.
 We will support and challenge all academies to become self-improving academies, committed to an academy-led system, in order to promote and secure: